Skip to content

 Having beaten Martina Hingis in the quarter-finals and then her younger sibling Serena in the semis, Venus collected her first Grand Slam title with a victory over the defending champion, Lindsay Davenport, in the final.

-Now, 23 years later, she is preparing to compete in the singles for the 24th time as she looks to add to the 90 matches she has won to date at SW19.
+24 years later, she is hoping to compete in the singles for the 25th time as she looks to add to the 90 matches she has won to date at SW19.

 Williams' sibling rivalry